wp-plugins/wp-notes-widget/README.txt

 Tags: widget, notes, sidebar, notification, news, events, tweet, twitter Requires at least: 3.5
 Tested up to: 4.1
-Stable tag: 0.1.4
+Stable tag: 0.2.0
 License: GPLv2 or later

 Display important, short, time sensitive text and media in a 'sticky note' style.

 == Description ==

-** New in version 0.1.4: control the font size of WP Notes Widget and easily tweet your notes. **
+**If you like WP Notes Widget be sure to check out [Notes Widget Wrapper]('https://wordpress.org/plugins/notes-widget-wrapper') as well.**

+**New in version 0.2.0: Automatically post notes to your Twitter account.**

 Posts and pages have their own characteristics and uses, but sometimes there is a need to display important, very short, time sensitive information which don't really fit into a post or page.
 WP Notes Widget fills this gap.
 The visual design is similar to real sticky notes which adds to the effective communication of the message.